-It is easy to see why churchmen owned slaves.
-They could find sufficient evidence in the Bible to support their views.
+Churchmen could find sufficient justification in the Bible to own slaves.
 In Gen. 9:25 we read Noah's curse on his son Ham and all of Ham's descendants: "A servant of servants shall he be unto his brethren."
-Theologians understood that Ham was the very first ancestor of black Africans, and Noah's curse became justification for Christian Europe, and later for America, to enslave black Africans.
-The same excuse was used as biblical justification for racial segregation.
+Theologians understood that Ham was the very first ancestor of black Africans, and Noah's curse became justification for Europe, and later for America (North and South), to enslave black Africans.
+The same Biblical sanction was used as an excuse for racial segregation.

 There is no commandment from God that anyone should be a slave to anyone else - on the contrary1 - yet it took a long time before European and American Christians began to realise that.

 In 1865 when slavery was abolished in the United States, many blacks were freed and wanted to participate in white churches.
 But although slavery officially ended, racism was still very strong.
 If a white church accepted former slaves into the congregation, they were either told to sit or stand at the back.

 In many cases, they were refused permission to enter the church at all, so they founded their own churches, involuntarily enforcing segregation and self-subjugation.

 Until 1967, anti-miscegenation laws prevented interracial marriage in several American states.
 It wasn't until 1978 that Mormon Church doctrine stopped segregating blacks and even today, many other individual churches continue to bow to their bigoted leaders.

 'White' means 'morally pure'.
 A 'white lie' is not really a lie and a 'white-collar worker' is superior.
 'Black' is dirty.
 Wool from a black sheep cannot be dyed and consequently worthless.
 Black magic and the black arts draw on malevolent powers.
 Nobody wants to be blackmailed or blacklisted for working on the black market.
 Black widow spiders are not so friendly and that thing which never lets you escape from the office, the infernal Blackberry.